jboursiquot/learn-to-code-with-go-workshop/lesson-2.md

 4. For each type `string`, `integer`, `float`, `boolean` come up with your own example and share it with your neighbor.
 5. Click the tiny gopher to open the example in the Go Playground.

+## Discuss

+What kinds of things could you not represent with these four types?

 ## Challenge

 Get your program to print out the following sentence: